alexbruf/airtable-mcp/README.md

     {
       "mcpServers": {
-        "airtable-pipx": { // You can name this key anything descriptive "command": "airtable-mcp-server",
+        "airtable-pipx": { // You can name this key anything descriptive "command": "pipx",
-          "args": [] // No arguments needed as config is via environment variables
+          "args": ["run", "airtable-mcp"] // No arguments needed as config is via environment variables
           // "options": {} // Usually not needed if command is in PATH and env vars are set globally "env": {
             "AIRTABLE_PERSONAL_ACCESS_TOKEN": "XXXX",